sk-io/os/README.md

 * Framebuffer graphics (using shared memory)
 * Event system (using shared memory)
 * Shared libraries
-* A single userspace OS API a la winapi
+* A single userspace OS API in the style of win32 API
+* Binary compatibility between apps and the OS (in theory :P)
 * Libc using [baselibc](https://github.com/PetteriAimonen/Baselibc)
 * Runs DOOM using [doomgeneric](https://github.com/ozkl/doomgeneric)